-Constipation can mean the slow movement of stool through the intestines or problems releasing a stool.
+Constipation can also mean the slow movement of stool through the intestines or problems releasing a stool.

 Lack of fiber is a common cause of constipation.
 Other causes include:

-If a stool becomes lodged in the rectum (impacted), mucus and fluid may leak out around the stool, sometimes leading to leakage of fecal material (fecal incontinence).
-You may experience this as constipation alternating with episodes of diarrhea.
+If a stool can't pass through the rectum (impacted), mucus and fluid may leak out around the stool.
+This can sometimes lead to leakage of fecal material (fecal incontinence).
+So you may go back and forth between having constipation and diarrhea.

 Many things can affect how your body responds to a symptom and what kind of care you may need.
 These include: